Information Technology Representations

 In 2007, Charlene was lead trial counsel for The Regents of the University of California in a bench trial on the original patent portfolio covering the Guglielmi detachable coils, used primarily in treating brain aneurysms.
 The matter settled on the first day of trial, in a manner very favorable to The Regents, after a series of favorable rulings on the defenses raised by defendant ev3.

-Charlene substituted in to defend O2Micro, Inc. in a patent and trade secret dispute with Monolithic Power Systems, and was instrumental in obtaining a defense jury verdict that the patents asserted against O2Micro were both invalid and non-infringed.
-O2Micro also obtained a jury verdict of $ 12 million on its trade secrets counterclaim.
+Charlene substituted in to defend O2Micro, Inc. in a patent and trade secret dispute with Monolithic Power Systems, and was instrumental in obtaining a defense jury verdict that the patents asserted against O2Micro were both invalid and non-infringed, and a jury verdict of $ 12 million on O2Micro’s trade secrets counterclaim.
 Both jury verdicts were affirmed on appeal in 2007.

-Charlene was also lead trial counsel for Hewlett-Packard in St. Clair Intellectual Property Consultants, where her client was granted summary judgment of non-infringement.
+Charlene also substituted in as lead trial counsel for Hewlett-Packard in St. Clair Intellectual Property Consultants, where her client was granted summary judgment of non-infringement.

 Charlene was asked to defend start-up Scenix Semiconductor in a six patent case brought against it by Microchip Technologies.
 She obtained the withdrawal of four of the six patents, and defeated a preliminary injunction motion on the remaining two.
 The district court's claim construction and preliminary injunction decisions were affirmed on appeal, and the matter settled thereafter.
 MicrochipTechnology, Inc. v.
 Scenix Semiconductor, Inc., 2000 U.S. App.
 LEXIS 14131 (2002).